blabla-yy/graphql-java-dispatcher/README.md

 # GraphQL-Java-Dispatcher
 A tool that supports GraphQL-Java asynchronous chain calls to DataLoader.
-Currently GraphQLEventLoopDispatcher is implemented based on a single-threaded event loop next-tick similar to Node.js.
+Currently it is implemented based on a single-threaded event loop next-tick similar to Node.js.
 (Similar to graphql-js implementation)

-This is an intrusive implementation, and users need to be clear that all Fetchers will be executed in a single thread (but excluding the running of external functions such as DataLoader).
-For heavy IO applications, the single-threaded model is better.
-It not only saves resources, but also reduces the complexity caused by multi-threading.
-As for complex calculation content, it can be implemented in DataLoader or thread pool.

 ### Features
 - Supports asynchronous and chained calls of DataLoader in GraphQL-Java Fetcher.
+- Single-threaded asynchronous.
 - Better performance.

 ### Notice
 1. Blocking functions should not be run in Fetcher, and time-consuming tasks can be run in components such as DataLoader.
-2. Other components that may affect the Fetcher execution thread, such as instrumentation, also need to specify the Executor to ensure single threading.
+2. Some user-defined asynchronous tasks need to be switched back to the main thread.
+Refer to switchExecutor in demo.
+3. Not very suitable for purely asynchronous web services (multiple graphql requests may be executed concurrently and asynchronously on the same thread).

+This is an intrusive implementation, and users need to be clear that all Fetchers in a graphql execution will be executed in a single thread (but excluding the running of external functions such as DataLoader).
+For heavy IO applications, the single-threaded model is better.
+It not only saves resources, but also reduces the complexity caused by multi-threading.
+As for complex calculation content, it can be implemented in DataLoader or thread pool.
+For the server, you can use a thread pool to run multiple GraphQL executions, such as the thread pool provided by service containers such as tomcat and jetty.
+No additional thread pool required!

 ### Demo
 1. Add the dependency (Maven):